-(b) at the commencement of the Caravan Parks and Camping Grounds Amendment Regulations 2000.
+(b) at the commencement of the Caravan Parks and Camping Grounds Amendment Regulations 2000 1.

-(4) There is to be at least 6 metres between a caravan, camp, annexe or other structure or building on a facility and any land reserved or set aside by the Government of the State for a road unless —
+(4) There is to be at least 6 m between a caravan, camp, annexe or other structure or building on a facility and any land reserved or set aside by the Government of the State for a road unless —

 (a) a shorter distance is approved; or

-(b) in the case of a camp, the local government is satisfied that it is safe to pitch the camp closer to such land, but a camp is not to be pitched closer that 2.5 metres from such land.
+(b) in the case of a camp, the local government is satisfied that it is safe to pitch the camp closer to such land, but a camp is not to be pitched closer than 2.5 m from such land.

-(5) There is to be at least one metre between the boundary of a facility and a caravan, camp, annexe or other structure or building on the facility.
+(5) There is to be at least 1 m between the boundary of a facility and a caravan, camp, annexe or other structure or building on the facility.

+[Clause 8 amended in Gazette 25 Aug 2000 p.
+4917.]

 9. Position of carports, en suites and other buildings

-(1) There is to be at least one metre between an open sided building attached to a caravan and —
+(1) There is to be at least 1 m between an open sided building attached to a caravan and —

 (a) any other caravan, annexe or camp; or